How To Reduce The Appearance Of Cellulite

 Body brush your body using a natural-bristle brush (from a chemist or most health food stores), in long sweeping movements towards your heart.
 It helps to increase lymphatic drainage and offer a positive effect for the interstitial congestion caused by cellulite.
 Even doing just 2-3 minutes daily can help.

-This one's a non-negotiable because no amount of dry body brushing or self-massage will ever replace the value of consistent exercise when it comes to pumping your lymphatic system.
+This one’s non-negotiable because no amount of dry body brushing or self-massage will ever replace the value of consistent exercise when it comes to pumping your lymphatic system.
 One of the most effective ways to get your lymphatic system flowing is with rebounding (jumping on a mini trampoline).
 If you can’t do that go for a brisk walk, jog, yoga or try out a gym class that will get your heart pumping.
-Consistency is what will really kick cellulite's butt, so do something you enjoy – and do it often.
+Consistency is what will really kick cellulite’s butt, so do something you enjoy – and do it often.

 Make sure you’re clearing your bowel daily

 The reason this is important is to ensure you’re getting rid of all the waste products and toxins in your body daily!
 Think of your bowel as a waste disposal unit, if you don’t empty your ‘bin,’ it gets clogged up and overflows with dirty gunk.
 This gunk can get reabsorbed through the bowel wall and recirculate round your body causing all sorts of havoc.
 If you’re blocked up and not clearing your bowel daily get in touch with me today so I can create a personalized nutrition and wellness plan for you for help get things moving asap!